Parental alienation in child custody cases is one parent harming a child by attacking the child’s relationship with the other parent.

 TRADITIONAL THERAPY IS CONTRAINDICATED

-In English, this means traditional therapy for the child will backfire.
+In plain English, this means traditional therapy for the child will backfire.
 It will make things worse instead of better.
 It gives the child a voice to parrot or advocate what the child feels the favored parent wants.

 Many alienating parents are smart enough to avoid saying things outright to alienate the child, but the child perceives what the parent wants through non-verbal cues.
 They perceive the hatred, anxiety, hurt, or anger Mom feels, and they understand she doesn’t want them to spend more time with Dad.